German finance minister defends euro reforms against conservative attack

 Under the system, a euro zone member facing an economic crisis that leads to massive job losses and a heavy burden on its social-security system could borrow from a joint reinsurance fund.

-Writing by Joseph Nasr; Editing by Matthew Mpoke Bigg
+Writing by Joseph Nasr; Additional reporting by Andrea Shalal; Editing by Matthew Mpoke Bigg and Edmund Blair